creack/telepilot/DESIGN.md

 The Job Manager will use UUIDs as primary key to identify jobs.
 While we could simplify and use the PID, it would make it more difficult to expand later with a distributed system.

+##### Namespaces

+To acheive isolation, namespaces will be used.
+We'll use the following `CloneFlags` as part of `SySprocAttr`:
+ - syscall.CLONE_NEWPID: PID namespace which will result in the process having it's own set of pid and run as pid 1.
+ - syscall.CLONE_NEWNS: Mount namespace which will result in the process having it's own set of mount points.
+For simplicity, in the exercise, we'll keep the shared parent mountpoints.
+ - syscall.CLONE_NEWNET: Network namespace which will result in the process having it's own set of network interfaces.
+We'll not implement veth pair / iptables so the process will have no connectivity.

 ##### Cgroups

 We'll use the cgroups v2 api to limit resources.
-Each job will have it's own group with it's iD, i.e. /sys/fs/cgroup/<job_id>.
+Each job will have it's own group with it's iD, i.e. `/sys/fs/cgroup/<job_id>`.
 To limit resources we'll use the `cpu.max`, `mem.max` and `io.max` toggles.

+To place the process in the cgroup, `/sys/fs/cgroup/<job_id>` gets open with `os.Open` and the file description passed to `exec.Cmd` using the `UseCgroupFD` and `CgroupFD` fields from `SysProcAttr`.
+This leverages `clone(3)` and places the process in the cgroup upon creation.

+We'll use 0.5 CPU, 500MB memory and 1MB/s IO limits as hardcoded presets.

+To determine the major/minor for device IO limit we will scan `/proc/partition` and use the block devices numbers.

 For production use, it may be interesting to create a parent cgroup and have the jobs run in a sub cgroup, which would allow execution as non-root.
 We may also want to consider to implement more toggles for flexibility.